All Episodes

 We all know it's there.

-We know what the code words.
+We know what the code words are.

-I got so sick and tired of stories this last week about how the who is it, Chris Manthew?
+There's stories this last week about how, you know, who is it, Chris Matthew?

 Juan Williams puts out this asinine story.

-Uh food stamp president is racial code words, which is absurd.
+Food stamp president is racial code words, which is absurd.

-Well, okay, how does it feel?
+Okay, how does it feel?

 Obama starts talking about bankers.

-Now, what does that mean, Wall Street bankers, what does that mean to certain elements of our population?
+Now, what does that Wall Street bankers, what does that mean to certain elements of our population?

 You know as well as I do what that means.